informatik-mannheim/cblocks/README.md

 TODO: Bilder

 This document is step-by-step workshop to get started with cBlocks.
 The first part explains how to create a cBlock and set up the infrastructure to get going.
 The second part describes how the previously built cBlock can be used.
-As an example, a vibration cBlock is implemented, which is controlled by Google Assistant.
+As an example, we will implement vibration cBlock is implemented, that can be controlled via the UI or MQTT.

 ## Make Them